abhiwakhloo/ansible_lab/README.md

 # ansible_lab
 Ansible Labs
-This is a lab for Ansible!
+This is a lab created for Ansible!